fsufyan/uiframework/UI Framework/README.md

 Make sure to check out [the examples repo](https://github.com/yankooliveira/uiframework_examples) and read [the manual](https://github.com/yankooliveira/uiframework/blob/master/MANUAL.md)!

 ## What?
-The *deVoid UI Framework* (or **devUI** for short) is a simple architecture for UI handling and navigation in Unity.
+The *UI Framework* (or **devUI** for short) is a simple architecture for UI handling and navigation in Unity.
 It enforces one simple rule: *you can **never** directly access the internals of your UI code from external code*, but anything else is fair game.
 You want to read data from Singletons from inside your UI?
 Sure.
 You want to sandwich mediators, views and controllers and do MVC by the book?
 Go for it.
 You want to skip the data passing functionalities and use your own MVVM framework?
 Power to you.
 Do whatever floats your boat and works best for your needs.

 ## Why?
 Having worked with mobile F2P games for years, I've done my fair share of UI.
 And I *hate* doing UI.